FHA Mortgage Loan in Pennsylvania

 While you can use this FHA loan program in Pennsylvania with a credit score of 580, the better your credit score, the better your interest rate.
 If you have blemishes on your credit report, it is important that you be prepared to document them for your lender.
 You should also have any errors corrected by the credit reporting agencies before starting the mortgage application process to make sure your credit score is at its best.

-There are maximum loan limits under the FHA loan program in Pennsylvania, but these vary by county and state.
+There are maximum loan limits under the FHA loan program in Pennsylvania, Virginia, but these vary by county and state.
 Therefore, you must check with your lender to determine what the maximum amount is for your county.
 These maximum limits do change from year to year, reflecting the changes in home values throughout the country.

 Along with understanding the maximum loan limits, down payment requirements, and the importance of your credit score, it is also critical to understand your debt-to-income ratio (DTI).
 HUD has set limits regarding how high your DTI can be, although your lender might require it to be less, depending on their underwriting.
 Typically, however, your DTI cannot be higher than 43%.